 Jim McKay is a career firefighter and EMT with more than 30 years of service to his community.
 In 2011, he enrolled in the Uniformed Service Program at the Brattleboro Retreat.

-Providing mental health and addiction treatment to individuals who identify as lesbian, gay, bisexual or transgender, our LGBT Program is a safe, supportive and welcoming environment in which to receive care.
+Providing mental health and addiction treatment to individuals who identify as lesbian, gay, bisexual, or transgender, our LGBTQ+ Program is a safe, supportive, and welcoming environment in which to receive care.
 Check out this video to learn more about our program and how our specially trained staff deliver care.

 The Brattleboro Retreat's Stand Up to Stigma campaign is about helping people understand what is true and what is not true about mental illness and addiction.
 We also want to encourage and empower people to shift attitudes--their own, and those of their family members, friends, co-workers, and community members.